misje/opencti-wazuh-connector/docs/source/opencti.rst

 An :octiu:`investigation <pivoting/?h=investigation>` is an interactive
 interface where you can manipulate a knowledge graph.
-Investigations can be created from scratch or by copying the knowledge graph from an case:
+Investigations can be created from scratch or by copying the knowledge graph from a case:

 .. figure:: images/investigation_1.png